pudly/schmopera-hugo/content/articles/when-singers-call-in-sick.md

 ---
-title: When singers call in sick
+title: "When singers call in sick"
 ---

 How does a professional singer call in sick?